yuv4ik/Mutatio/README.md

 ## Installation

+### Automatic

+You can download and install Mutatio using the Extension Manager of Visual Studio for Mac by searching the Gallery.

+### Manual

+Alternatively you can download and install it manually using the folowing steps:

 1. Download the `.mpack` file from [here](https://github.com/yuv4ik/mutatio/tree/master/Versions)
 2. Launch Visual Studio, open the Visual Studio menu and select `Extensions...`
 3. In the bottom left of the Extensions Manager dialog, click `Install from file...`